 - Make the 5-Minute Enchilada Sauce

 - Grease a 9×13-inch baking dish.
-Spread 1/2 cup Enchilada sauce, or enough to coat the bottom.
+Spread 1/4 cup Enchilada sauce over the bottom, or just enough to coat.

-- Roll the Enchiladas: Place 1/4 cup cheese down the center of a tortilla, top with 1/3-1/2 cup chicken filling all the way to the edges.
-Roll tightly and place seam side down on top of the enchilada sauce.
+- Roll the Enchiladas: Place 2 tablespoons cheese down the centers of the tortillas, divide the chicken filling.
+Roll and place seam-side down on top of the enchilada sauce.
 Repeat until the baking dish is full.

 - Bake uncovered for 20-25 minutes or until warmed through and cheese is melty.